goloop/env/CONTRIBUTING.md

 Example output:
 ```
 name       old time/op  new time/op  delta
-JSONSmall-8  387ns ± 1%  350ns ± 2%  -9.56%  (p=0.008)
+SplitN-8   387ns ± 1%   350ns ± 2%   -9.56%  (p=0.008)
 ```

-This shows your changes made the JSONSmall benchmark 9.56% faster, and this improvement is statistically significant.
+This shows your changes made the `SplitN` benchmark 9.56% faster, and this improvement is statistically significant.

 Note: While absolute performance numbers may vary between different machines, running benchmarks on the same machine for both branches allows for meaningful relative comparisons.